YALSA's Great Books Giveaway Competition

 - Applicants must be personal or organizational members of YALSA.

-- All applications must be received complete in the YALSA office no later than December 1.
+- All applications must be submitted online no later than December 1.

 - Applicants must agree to accept all the materials received at the YALSA office, with the understanding that this collection is material targeted primarily for young adults, ages 12-18.